massif-press/lancer-data/README.md

 `cost` will deduct its value from the parent system's limited item uses, if it is a limited-tagged item.
 If `cost` is omitted and the item is limited, `cost` will be automatically set to `1`

 `tags` in the context of a deployable, are for the deployed equipment only, and not the governing system.

+`pilot` and `mech` refer to this item's deployment action availability. `pilot` deployables are available when the pilot is **unmounted** and vice versa.
+If neither are provided, deployables are by default available only when **mounted**

 # Profiles